Thursday, December 19, 2019

 Because I've looked at the Young's Literal Translation of Matthew 2:1 I no longer think the Magi had to arrive in Jerusalem the exact same day Jesus was born.
 But I still reject saying it had to be two years later.
 Maybe you could make when they presented their gifts to Jesus the role Pentecost plays in the nativity narrative?

 My new theory about the Passion Week, would place Resurrection Day the day after the Seven Day Pilgrimage is over on the 22nd of Aviv.
-Meanwhile John 20:26 potentially place the Doubting Thomas incident on the anniversary of The Circumcision which can make Thematic sense because of of that story's focus on the Wounds of Jesus.
+Meanwhile John 20:26 potentially places the Doubting Thomas incident on the anniversary of The Circumcision one week later which can make Thematic sense because of of that story's focus on the Wounds of Jesus.

 And so if we place the visit of the Magi not two years later but still after the Presentation in The Temple on Ascension Day, perhaps Pentecost makes sense?